punkchang/python-cookbook/README.md

 # python-cookbook
-it is a notebook for studying python3 cookbook
+it is a notebook for studying python3 hello world